Updated July 2015

-Stereotactic radiosurgery may be a treatment option for select patients with some metastatic brain tumors that arise from other parts of the body (such as the lungs) and for such primary brain tumors as the following:
+Stereotactic radiosurgery may be a treatment option for select patients with some metastatic brain tumors that arise from other parts of the body (such as the lungs) and also for the following primary brain tumors:

 Stereotactic radiosurgery works in the same way as other forms of radiation treatment.
 The tumor is not removed, but radiation distorts the DNA of the tumor cells.
 As a result, these cells lose their ability to reproduce.
 Following treatment, benign tumors may shrink over a period of 18 months to two years.
 Malignant and metastatic tumors may shrink more rapidly, sometimes within a couple of months.

 Meningioma is another tumor type that responds well to SRS.
 While surgery is the optimal treatment for meningiomas, those that involve critical structures such as the cavernous sinus, or those that are located in areas of the brain where safe surgery to remove them is not possible, SRS has a useful role.
 It can also be used to treat any residual meningioma following surgery, especially if there is growth observed in that tumor remnant.
 In select cases, with careful consultation between the physicians caring for a patient, SRS may be used for primary brain tumors such as gliomas, especially when they recur following standard radiation or chemotherapy.